plan-systems/design-docs/PLAN-API-Documentation.md

 ## Persistent Data Interface
-- PLAN's **Persistent Data Interface** ("PDI") abstracts persistent, append-only, and community-shared container, used to store the channels of a PLAN community.
+- The **Persistent Data Interface** ("PDI") is an abstraction for append-only storage shared by a PLAN community.
+It stores all of a community's channel entries and is _cryptographically exclusive_ to its members.
-- The PDI embraces an append-only model so that a wide range of replicating data types and distributed ledgers are eligible to be used for its implementation.
+- The PDI embraces an append-only model so that a wide range of replicating data types and distributed ledgers can be used as an implementation.
-- PDI transactions ("channel entries") are considered immutable and permanent (though content mutability is effectively recreated in PLAN's intermediate channel database layer).
+- PDI transactions ("channel entries") are modeled as immutable and permanent (though content mutability is recreated virtually in PLAN's intermediate channel database layer).
 - A conventional centralized shared database can also be used to implement the PDI, offering performance and convenience for small communities that are getting started.
-- The PDI offers [portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability), so a community could start with a centralized server for convenience/availability, and transparently migrate to a distributed ledger that scales down the road.
+- The PDI offers [portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability), so a community could start with a centralized server for convenience/availability, and later migrate to a distributed ledger that scales down the road.
 - In [go-plan](http://github.com/plan-tools/go-plan), the interface `StorageSession` in [StorageProvider.go](http://github.com/plan-tools/go-plan/blob/master/pdi/StorageProvider.go) is the heart of the PDI.